-Part 4.
+Part 5.
 Sourcing Rules for Use Tax Purposes - Purchasers.

-((4))) (401) Use tax imposed on the consumer. ((How is use tax sourced in Washington?
+- in Washington?
 Where a seller does not have an obligation to collect Washington sales tax, the tangible personal property or service sold by that person may be subject to use tax under chapter 82.12 RCW et seq.
 This use tax is sourced to the place of first use and is payable by the purchaser.
 The seller may be required to collect use tax pursuant to the requirements of RCW 82.12.040.))
-Where an article of TPP, an extended warranty, retail service, prewritten computer software, digital product, or digital code is acquired by a consumer in this state in any manner, including through a casual or isolated sale, or as a by-product used by the manufacturer thereof, use tax is generally due, unless an exemption applies or retail sales tax has been paid.
+Where an article of tangible personal property, an extended warranty, retail service, prewritten computer software, digital product, or digital code is acquired by a consumer in this state in any manner, including through a casual or isolated sale, or as a by-product used by the manufacturer thereof, use tax is generally due, unless an exemption applies or retail sales tax has been paid.
 RCW 82.12.020.
-The rate of use tax is cumulative of a state and local component, where the local component varies by local juris-

-(402) Sourcing rules.
-Sourcing rules for use tax vary depending on the object of use, as follows:

-(a) Tangible personal property, except for natural gas and manufactured gas, is sourced to the location where the taxpayer makes first taxable use of the article of TPP as a consumer.
+The rate of use tax is cumulative of a state and local component, where the local component varies by local jurisdiction. - (502) Sourcing rules.
+Sourcing rules for use tax vary depending on the object of use, as follows: - (a) Tangible personal property, except for natural gas and manufactured gas, is sourced to the location where the taxpayer makes first taxable use of the article of tangible personal property as a consumer.
 This includes the location of installation, storage, withdrawal from storage, distribution, or any other act preparatory to subsequent actual use or consumption of the article of tangible personal property within this state.
 RCW 82.12.010.
-"First taxable use" does not include transitory de minimis use of an article of TPP within this state.
-RCW 82.12.0255.
+"First taxable use" is described in the examples below.